valerieding/Happiness-Map-App/README.md

 Map:
 After adding a vote, check the campus map to make sure the campus-wide average was updated to include your vote value, and that the building's average was updated to include your vote value.
 Also, the color of the location you voted at should be updated on the campus map.

 Message Board:
 You cannot post if you did not already vote.
-Does not accept empty messages
+Message board does not accept empty messages.
-You cannot double upvote/downvote
+You cannot double upvote/downvote, but you may switch between upvote and downvote on a post.
-Switching vote subtracts from current and adds to new vote so not double counted When switching sort, that is visible to user.
+Switching your vote subtracts from current vote and adds to new vote so as to not double count it.
+Sorting posts by 'trending' or 'recent' should result in either the highest rated or most recently added posts.

 Voting:
 	Valid requests - should see updates to campus happiness average and the selected building happiness average, viewable from Campus Map.
 Should also see latest happiness level and selected building when posting to Message Board.
 Off-campus votes affect campus average, but do not have a building associated with them.
 Off-campus users cannot post to the Message Board.